 Unfortunately, many of us assume that if a product is available for purchase, it is acceptable to be consumed.
 The food analogy is directly comparable to cannabis, where there is greater margin for error in a newly legal industry with ever evolving safety regulations that often lack compliance and an ever-growing black market.
 No guaranteed solutions for consumer safety have emerged.
 A few companies in California, however, are helping make the cannabis consumed by Angelenos safer.

-WillowPure, is a proprietary, patent pending machine that produces a pure ozone gas for the purification and decontamination of cannabis flower and trim.
+WillowPure, is a proprietary, patented machine that produces a pure ozone gas for the purification and decontamination of cannabis flower and trim.
 The machine is the brainchild of Jill Ellsworth, founder and CEO of Willow Industries, whose prior experience in the food industry taught her to always have a “kill step” to ensure no contaminants survived which could cause sickness.
 Based on Ellsworth’s knowledge of other agricultural decontamination devices, she designed a machine to prevent or decontaminate mold, mildew, yeast, E. coli, salmonella and aspergillus.
 “Compliance and consumer safety in cannabis is essential,” Ellsworth said.
 “We wanted a clean, safe product for consumers and one that passed all testing to limit revenue losses for cultivators.”
 Ellsworth came up with the idea for cannabis decontamination technology in 2015 and launched Willow Industries a year later.
 While other traditional food safety technology is being adjusted by some for cannabis safety purposes, the WillowPure machine is the first specifically designed for cannabis.
 Ellsworth estimates that her device has saved cultivators in excess of $50 million in revenue by treating nearly 20,000 pounds in 10 states, including California.
 She takes pride in being able to educate regulators with industry-specific knowledge gleaned from empirical data.
 “We help them understand the necessity of testing, why things happen and that solutions are available,” she explained.

 Another California company with its eye on consumer safety is CannaSafe, which is helping reduce pesticide failure rates for cannabis products.
 Founded in 2011, its motto is: “Create a safer, legal cannabis industry”.
 With over 250 active clients, CannaSafe was the first accredited company to test cannabis.
 Talking about market share: one-third of California’s legalized products passes through a CannaSafe lab.